Niklas89/react18typescript-part2/README.md

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the required dependencies.
 3. Run `npm run dev` to start the web server.

+## About the project

+- Fetching and updating data with React Query
+- Reducers, context, and providers
+- Managing application state with Zustand
+- Routing with React Router